daviskeene/Portfolio/blog/files/joyful-kotlin.markdown

 Unsurprisingly, however, this course was a secondary concern for many of the course developers, as they had the larger CS-125 (Intro to CS) class to worry about.
 When coronavirus made all classes remote, most of their collective effort was put into 125 instead of 199.
 What this ultimately meant was that we weren't to be given a homework assignment in Kotlin for the entirety of the semester.
-Our final project was to be the entirely of our grade, and even though the grading scale was Satisfactory / Unsatisfactory, it was still a little nerve wracking.
+Our final project was to be the entirely of our grade, and even though the grading scale was Satisfactory / Unsatisfactory, it was still a little nerve-wracking.
 I decided that for my project I would take the initiative to **create a site where the professor could upload Kotlin homework assignments, and where students could run and test their solutions.**

 [KTeach](http://kteach.live) is still up and running (you can register [here](http://kteach.live/authentication.html?classroom=MBYGJF)), and working on KTeach allowed me to learn so much more about Kotlin through experience, rather than just doing homeworks each day.
-Not to say that I think daily homeworks aren't important: if I thought that, then I wouldn't have made KTeach.
-But in smaller, more experiential classes such as Joyful Kotlin, it's a pleasant surprise to work with the course resources to build something that you're passionate about rather than *just* doing the daily homeworks to retain Kotlin syntax.
+Not to say that I think daily homework isn't important: if I thought that, then I wouldn't have made KTeach.
+But in smaller, more experiential classes such as Joyful Kotlin, it's a pleasant surprise to work with the course resources to build something that you're passionate about rather than *just* doing the daily homework to retain Kotlin syntax.

 ## Why Joyful Kotlin is the Logical Next Step for CS Majors
 Something that I've learned throughout the years is that knowledge is not transferred, it is **constructed**.
 Knowledge is not just the passing of an oral tradition from one